 Eric and Darrin inventoried the water supply, noting how many had been taken and how many remained.
 GVSS keeps very good records of such things, letting the data show the route trends, indicating possible new locations for water caches.
 The Search & Rescue crew communicated their findings of evidence (debris, clothes, backpacks, etc.) to ascertain similar route trends.
-This mostly answered one great question: How do passing migrants would know where to look for the caches?
-It seems a sort of dance between GVSS data and placement, and migrant fortune and communications.
-Possibly coyotes (paid guides for migrants crossing the border).
+This mostly answered one great question: How do passing migrants know where find the caches?
+It would seem a sort of mixture of GVSS data and placement, and migrant fortune and communications, with possible coyote (paid guides for migrants crossing the border) assistance.

 Noted also were the jugs of water that had been damaged, destroyed, and/or discarded.
 Indeed, there are enemies of such humanitarian efforts.
 Eric seemed to think such sad destructions were acted out by hunters who happen to stumble upon the cache.
 My initial misgivings regarding water provision seemed even farther behind me just then, and I wondered about the mental and emotional state of one who might come across such basic human needs, gifts for struggling strangers, only to open up the box and stab, smash, or empty such things.
 The effort expended to be so cruel made me sick and sad to be an American.
 This cannot be who we are.

 Six hours after we began, just before exiting the backroads to pavement and our return home, we rambled around a corner.
 In the road were 5-10 migrants, clothed in camouflage.
 Upon seeing us, they scurried into the brush.